Monadic-Computing/Monadic/README.md

 ## License

-ChainSharp is licensed under the MIT License.
+Monadic is licensed under the MIT License.

 ## Contact